EUMETNET/meteogate-documentation/docs/3-publishing-data.md

   > [to be updated]
   - **Pattern 2**: Managed and Proxied Access Through MeteoGate API Gateway
     - Register the APIs with the MeteoGate API Gateway.
 This can be done via:
-       - Self-service (preferred): Ask the MeteoGate Service Desk for permissions to the designated repository (https://github.com/EURODEO/api-management-tool-poc/) Complete the YAML configuration and create a pull request to onboard the API
+       - Self-service (preferred): Ask the MeteoGate Service Desk for permissions to the [designated repository](https://github.com/EURODEO/api-management-tool-poc) Complete the YAML configuration and create a pull request to onboard the API
       - Service: Send your API root URL to the MeteoGate Service Desk and request to onboard the API. _Contact details TBA_
       - Once the configuration is complete, this will provide the URL for accessing the Data Supply service.
 This URL will be included in the discovery metadata describing the Data Supply service.
-    - Create the discovery metadata and publish into WIS2 - _More instructions TBA_
+    - Create the discovery metadata and publish into WIS2
+  > [to be updated ] More instructions TBA
   - **Pattern 3**: Direct Access
     - Ensure integration with WMO WIS2 components, including metadata sharing and notifications, by repeating the WIS2 related steps above.